What is the Mounjaro maintenance dose — and when should you switch to it?

 Taking a medication like Mounjaro alone can guide you toward your goals, but for sustainable, healthy and long-lasting weight loss, a comprehensive programme may deliver better results.

-If you’re ready to make real changes, Juniper’s Weight Reset could be the weight loss treatment you’re looking for.
+If you’re ready to make real changes, the Juniper Programme could be the weight loss treatment you’re looking for.

-Kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss medications that mimic the GLP-1 and GIP hormones, respectively, to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.
-These clinically backed treatments help members experience up to 20% body weight loss.
+Kickstart your weight loss journey with Wegovy or Mounjaro, groundbreaking weight loss injections that mimic the GLP-1 hormone to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.

 Image credit: Pexels